Tuplanolla/contents/README.md

 The command `destroy` deletes the index file.

+#### General

+The command `help` prints a short usage reference, which also appears when Indefinix is invoked without any arguments.

+The command `version` prints a short summary, including version information.

 #### Special Cases

 In addition to configuration keys and index entries, there are a handful of special cases.